This post may contain affiliate links. Please see my disclosure policy for details.

 3. Hear the Devil’s beneath Penally Point

-Did you know that Boscastle have their very own blow-hole?!
+Did you know that Boscastle has its very own blow-hole?!

-The Devil’s Bellows are located underneath Penally Point so the best view is from the cliff viewpoints opposite above the harbour.
+The Devil’s Bellows is located underneath Penally Point so the best view is from the cliff viewpoints opposite the harbour.

 If you wanted to see it in action and hear the noises then you should visit the blowhole around 2 hours before or after low tide!

 4. Hike up to the Coastwatch House at Willapark